iBlz/clear-operagx-history/README.md

-# clear-operagx-history
-A simple script to delete your opera-gx history whenever run.
+# A simple script to clear your opera-gx history whenever run.